functions of unicef

 Objectives of UNICEF

-Six objectives or functions of UNICEF that guidе its work for children in the period of 2018-2021:
+UNICEF (United Nations International Children’s Emergency Fund) has several key objectives, including promoting and protecting the rights and well-being of children worldwide.
+Six objectives or functions of UNICEF that guide its work for children in the period of 2018-2021:

 Ensuring child survival and health:

-UNICEF’s main functions is to improve the health of mothers and their children, especially in the first 1000 days.
+UNICEF’s primary function is to improve the health of mothers and their children, especially in the first 1000 days.
 UNICEF supports immunization, maternal and newborn care, nutrition, HIV and AIDS prevention and treatment, and health system strengthening.

-UNICEF aims to cover education from early childhood to adolescence for all children’s opportunities to learn.
-UNICEF supports interventions such as early childhood development, school readiness, primary and secondary education, non-formal and alternative education, skills development, and education in emergencies.
+UNICEF aims to cover education from early childhood to adolescence for all children’s learning opportunities.
+UNICEF supports early childhood development, school readiness, primary and secondary education, non-formal and alternative education, skills development, and education in emergencies.

 Protеcting children from еxploitation and violеncе: